ytree-project/ytree/doc/source/Arbor.rst

    >>> for node in leaf_container:
    ...     print (node)

 The collection of nodes can be saved to a new arbor.
+The new arbor will include all nodes belonging to the tree for which the nodes in the container are the roots.

 .. code-block:: python